-This PCN was slightly below the Leeds rate for many years, but substational recent falls have meant it is significantly below the city.
+This PCN has been significantly below the Leeds rate for many years, but isclimbing at a slightly faster rate.

 Deprived Leeds is much higher than Leeds overall and increasing much more quickly.

 An overall mortality rate often hides very different rates for the different sexes.
 Here are the separate female and male rates.